Engineering Notes by Oriental Motor

 Torque Motor Benefit #1: Simple Configuration

 Unlike a servo motor tension control system, a torque motor does not need motor feedback or additional sensors to control its torque.
-You just need a device to vary the input voltage into the motor, like TMP-1 power controller.
+You just need a device to vary the input voltage to the motor, like the TMP-1 power controller.

 The TMP-1 power controller uses the triac phase control method to vary its voltage to the torque motor.
 You can also use anything that can output a consistent voltage to the motor, such as a PLC with an analog output card.